 I implemented everything I had read.
 I then applied for a job and I was shocked to be hired 30 minutes later.

 Newbies should take due diligence and research things for themselves and gain knowledge.
 I remember when I was about to give up, I actually browsed transcription freelancers in Upwork who were highly rated.
-I would go through their profiles, see their overviews, the dollars they were receiving and the consistency in their work.
+I would go through their profiles, see their overviews, how much they were earning and the consistency in their work.

-I psyched myself up and told myself that I’m one day going to be among the highly rated freelancers in Upwork.
+I psyched myself up and told myself that even as a work at home mom, I would one day be among the highly rated freelancers in Upwork.
 I believe that and prayers helped me not give up.

 Where do you usually get transcription work from?